MathBunny/MathBunny.github.io/README.md

 ####Future Upgrades:
 * Update project list to include Newton Raphson
 * Complete software development subsite
-* Include .com and .ca with personal domain

 #####Updated as of: March 17, 2016